 DES/DDD shall develop, distribute and maintain a provider manual.
 DES/DDD shall document the approval of the provider manual by its Administrator and Medical Director and shall maintain documentation which verifies that the provider manual is reviewed at least annually.
-DES/DDD shall ensure and document that each provider (individual or group that submits claim and encounter data) is issued a copy of the provider manual.
-At a minimum, the provider manual must contain information on the following:
+DES/DDD shall ensure that each contracted provider (individual or group that submits claim and encounter data) is made aware of a website provider manual or, if requested, issued a hard copy of the provider manual.